nahoraggreturn/nahoraggreturn.github.io/_posts/htb/Celestial/2018-08-08-HTB:Celestial.markdown

 Damn, that's a lot of info to digest but if you try to understand it, you can see there is an error while **unserializing** the data.
 The word `unserialize` gave me a big hint.

-Let's sum it up till now, so basically the server is decoding the cookie, unserialzing, and displaying it.
+Let's sum up whatever we've gathered till now.
+So basically the server is decoding the cookie, unserialzing, and simply displaying it.
 The only thing that can go wrong, is during `unserialization` of **user** data.
 So I started Googl-fu about nodejs serialization and found a module called [serialize](https://www.npmjs.com/package/node-serialize).
 To exploit it, i first have to understand it.
 I downloaded **nodejs**, installed the **serialize** module and started playing with it.
 First, i understood how serialization and unserialization happens and then i tried **exploiting** it.

 ![concept]({{site.baseurl}}/assets/celestial/concept.png){:class="img-responsive"}

-So just to understand the basics of deserialization vulnerability I created an object, add a simple `exec()` method inside and serialized it.
+So just to understand the basics of deserialization vulnerability I created an object, add a simple `exec()` (which **exec**utes system commands) method with "malicious" string inside and serialized it.
 Then I put that serialized string inside `unserialize()` method, executed it and the `exec()` method got executed(above screenshot).
 So I assumed this is what is happening on the server and without wasting any time, I created a nodejs reverse shell payload using this [tool](https://github.com/ajinabraham/Node.Js-Security-Course/blob/master/nodejsshell.py), which gave this output.

 ![revshell]({{site.baseurl}}/assets/celestial/revshell.png){:class="img-responsive"}